Dynatrace/fastlane-plugin-dynatrace/README.md

 ### Automatically downloading dSYMs

-To fully automate the following five step workflow, add the snippets below to the respective files and fill in the placeholders:

-1. Upload build to App Store Connect
+To fully automate the following five step workflow, add the snippets below to the respective files and fill in the placeholders.
+Uploading the app the App Store Connect is a necessary prerequisite and either handled manually or by fastlane directly:

-2. Wait until the build is processed
+1. Wait until the build is processed
-3. Download the resulting dSYM files
+2. Download the resulting dSYM files
-4. Process dSYM files into the format that Dynatrace requires
+3. Process dSYM files into the format that Dynatrace requires
-5. Upload processed dSYM files to Dynatrace
+4. Upload processed dSYM files to Dynatrace

 #### AppFile